Strict linear prices in non-convex European day-ahead electricity markets: Concluding remarks

 \section{Concluding remarks}

-Our proposed approach works very well in practice and we were able to derive nice properties from the formulation as an optimization problem.
-A possible route for improvement is to replace the bid cut by an infeasibility cut of the generalized Benders decomposition (see \cite{geof1972}, \cite{chu2004}).
+Our proposed approach works very well in practice and we were able to derive desired properties from the formulation as an optimization problem.
+A possible route for improvement is to replace the bid cut by an infeasibility cut of the generalized Benders decomposition \cite{geof1972,chu2004}.
 The main difficulty here is to find a non-trivial cut that is strong enough to work as fast as the bid cut.
 Otherwise the performance of the algorithm for day-ahead market clearing might not be sufficient enough.
-For example the simple \emph{no-good cut} (cf. Definition \ref{def:no:good}) used for the Branch-and-Cut Decomposition is a valid Benders infeasibility cut, but the resulting algorithm is to slow.
+For example the simple \emph{exact bid cut} (cf. Definition \ref{def:no:good}) used for the Branch-and-Cut Decomposition is a valid Benders infeasibility cut, but the resulting algorithm is too slow.

 A nice additional consequence of the presented model are the transparent pricing rules.
 In fact, for a given bid selection optimality can be checked easily: A market participant could collect all relevant information to check the flow price condition.
-It is clear, that a solution will also satisfy the filling condition, so by applying theorem \ref{satz:spotpreiseigenschaften} the participant knows that the \surplus{} is maximal for the actual bid selection.
-In this case the market is in an equilibrium.
+It is clear that a solution will also satisfy the filling condition, so by applying Theorem \ref{satz:spotpreiseigenschaften} the participant knows that the \surplus{} is maximal for the actual bid selection.
 This transparency is crucial for market confidence and liquidity.

-We want to mention, that the flow price condition is subject to change in the future.
-This is due to the fact that we made the assumption that no energy is lost during transmission.
-Unfortunately this assumptions is not realistic for some interconnectors.
-The loss of electricity, the so called \emph{deadband}, has to be incorporated in the next model.
-This modification will alter the optimality conditions of the connectors that have a deadband.
+We would like to mention that the flow price condition is subject to change in the future as it will include \emph{deadbands}: losses during transmission via an interconnector.
+While this change will alter the optimality conditions of our model, our model can be adjusted to incorporate deadbands.